Suneesh-S/M2_Automatic-Exhaust-Fan/README.md

 ## Challenges Faced and How Was It Overcome

-1. online resources helped a lot for learning STM32Cuble software.
+1. online resources helped a lot for learning simulide software.
 2. as most of the the functions required different types of functions, geeks for geeks websites helps a lot.
 3. while running the multiple files.
 Make file helped a lot to resolve this.
 4. Futureskills Materials also helps in understanding Embedded Systems.